isomerpages/mol-services/_stay-healthy/01-with-family.md

 ### Other related links:
 - <a href="https://www.myactivesg.com/Whats-On" target="_blank">Upcoming ActiveSG events</a>
 - <a href="https://www.healthhub.sg/events" target="_blank">Upcoming events by HPB</a>
+- <a href="https://www.merdekageneration.sg/en/benefits" target="_blank">Check your benefits as a Merdeka Generation (MG) Senior</a>
-- <a href="https://www.merdekageneration.sg/en/benefitspioneers.sg" target="_blank">Check your benefits as a Merdeka Generation or Pioneer Generation Senior</a>
+- <a href="https://www.pioneers.sg/en-sg/Materials/PG%20Subsidy%20Table%20for%20outpatient%20care.pdf" target="_blank">Check your benefits as a Pioneer Generation (PG) Senior</a>